vdemir/vdemir.github.io/_posts/2018-09-18-pyTutorial.md

 {% highlight python %}

 I make decorators!
-I am executed only once: when you make me create a decorator.
-As a decorator maker, I return a decorator
-I am a decorator!
-I am executed only when you decorate a function.
-As the decorator, I return the wrapped function.
-I am the wrapper around the decorated function.
-I am called when you call the decorated function.
-As the wrapper, I return the RESULT of the decorated function.
+And I accept arguments: Leonard, Sheldon I am the decorator.
+Somehow you passed me arguments: Leonard, Sheldon I am the wrapper around the decorated function.
+I can access all the variables
+	- from the decorator: Leonard Sheldon
+	- from the function call: Rajesh Howard
+Then I can pass them to the decorated function
-I am the decorated function.
+I am the decorated function and only knows about my arguments: Rajesh Howard

 {% endhighlight %}

 <br>

-Hey, onu gördün mü? '@' Sözdizimi ile bir işlev çağrısı kullandık! :-)

-Yani, fonksiyon içlemli dekoratörlere dönelim.
-Eğer dekoratörü anında üretmek için fonksiyonlar kullanabilirsek, fonksiyon içlemlerini bu fonksiyona iletebiliriz, değil mi?